cowjen01/swing-server/README.md

 # SwingServer

-SwingServer is an open-source SwingChart repository server written in Python language.
+SwingServer is an open-source Swing chart repository server written in Python language.

 ## Functional Requirements